 When you combine my favorite hobby and favorite holiday together (travel and Christmas), you get one of my favorite winter units to teach…Holidays Around the World!
-I have switched it up over the years with a variety of lessons and crafts, but this most recent version is aligned with Common Core reading and writing standards AND includes a digital option for distance learning.
+I have switched it up over the years with a variety of lessons and crafts, but this most recent version is aligned with Common Core reading and writing standards.

 First, you can tell your kiddos to pack their bags for a little holiday adventure!
 Each student is given their own suitcase to color and decorate, which is used to store all of their mementos from their travels (specifically, all of the work that is created during this journey).
 The first items that go into the suitcase are their passport, map, and travel guide book.